 Time, it's such a mere, nonexistent thing really.
-And yet, it has the ability to destroy, heal, and corrupt.
-It also has the ability to tell a story, which is how this one begins; with once upon a time.
+And yet, it can destroy, heal, and corrupt.
+It also tells a story, which is how this one begins; with once upon a time.

-One day, as the King was signing a document with another kingdom, the Queen had discovered some wonderful and much awaited news.
+One day, as the king was attending to pressing matters of the kingdom, the Queen had discovered wonderful and much awaited news.
 They were to have a child!
 The King and Queen were so elated that they decided to hold a ball and feast in honor of their unborn son or daughter.
 Preparations began immediately, and the whole kingdom was simply buzzing with excitement.
 That is, except for one.

 Xania was the perfect match to her home.
 Her knotted, bony hands were cold and thin, her hair was reduced to wisps and patches of clumps, and her hunched figure could inspire fear in the bravest of souls.
 Xania was nothing short of a witch, in a very literal sense.
 For a good portion of her life she secretly studied black magic and horrible potions.
 This was the kind of magic that if it was ever found out, it could mean a death sentence.
 Xania wasn't always this way.
 Oh no, at one time she had a purpose in life, and a station.
 Xania used to be a physician in the Castle of Mirrors.

 While she worked there, Xania performed many unbelievable medical feats.
 Her potions and remedies were miracles in a bottle.
-The King and Queen were awed by her, and constantly called on her for medicinal advice.
+She awed the King and Queen, and constantly called on her for medicinal advice.
 As Xania continued to work in the castle with the two royals, a very unlucky circumstance transpired.
 Little did the royals know that the after effects of such a circumstance would change the lives of the King and Queen forever.
 For you see, Xania fell in love with the King.

-Little did they know that with each passing day Xania's hatred towards the Queen grew even more intensely.
-Then one day, Xania decided that she would rid of the Queen once and for all.
-She prepared a seemingly normal sleeping draught for the Queen to take, as the Queen usually like to have a little extra help getting to sleep, but in this draught Xania laced it with heavy poison.
+With each passing day Xania's hatred towards the Queen grew even more intensely.
+Then one day, Xania decided that she would rid of the Queen finally.
+She prepared a seemingly normal sleeping draught for the Queen to take, as the Queen usually liked to have a little extra help getting to sleep, but Xania laced this draught with heavy poison.
 Xania took the draught up to the Queen like usual, and presented her the drink.
 As the Queen stood to reach for the drink, she tripped on the hem of her nightgown and knocked the concoction from Xania's hand.
 As the contents spilled all about the bed, the acid in the poison ate away at the bed sheets, foiling Xania's plot.
 As if on cue, the King strode into the bedroom to behold the horrid scene.
 Understanding immediately hit him as he banished Xania from the kingdom in a horrible rage.
 Xania fled from the castle, but as she did so she yelled that she would one day have her revenge.
-It was at that time that Xania began to participate in the black arts of magic.
+It was at that time that Xania began to train herself in the black arts of magic.

-The Castle of Mirrors fairly glowed with merriment as the festivities were at their height.
+The Castle of Mirrors glowed with merriment.
+The festivities celebrating the pending birth of the prince were underway.
 Everyone was in a jolly mood and full of anticipation for the upcoming ceremony following the feast.
 Word had spread throughout the place that the midwives had told the King and Queen to expect a boy, for the child was being carried low in the mother's stomach.
 It was in this ceremony that the King and Queen were to announce the selected name of their child, and following the announcement the three good fairies of the north would bestow upon the unborn child a gift.
-The magic of the fairies was well known throughout many kingdoms, and it was a rarity to behold them using it in action.
+The magic of the fairies was well known throughout many kingdoms, and it was a rarity to behold it.

 "People of Larcosia," the king announced, "It is with great pleasure that I announce the anticipated birth of our child, whom we will call Prince Erik."